The One Parenting Decision That Really Matters

 What the scientists found was that the family a kid was raised in had surprisingly little impact on how that kid ended up.
 Unrelated children adopted into the same home ended up only a little more similar than unrelated children who were raised separately.
 The effects of nature on a child’s future income were some 2.5 times larger than the effects of nurture.

 Other researchers have done further studies of adoptees and twins, with similar results.
-As Bryan Caplan notes in his 2011 book, Selfish Reasons to Have More Kids, parents have only small effects on their children’s health, life expectancy, education, and religiosity.
-(Though studies have found that they have moderate effects on drug and alcohol use and sexual behavior, particularly during the teenage years, as well as how kids feel about their parents.)
+As Bryan Caplan notes in his 2011 book, Selfish Reasons to Have More Kids, parents have only small effects on their children’s health, life expectancy, education, and religiosity (though studies have found that they have moderate effects on drug and alcohol use and sexual behavior, particularly during the teenage years, as well as how kids feel about their parents).

 There are, of course, examples of parents who have had an enormous impact.
 Consider Jared Kushner.
 His father pledged $2.5 million to Harvard, which accepted Jared despite what were reportedly fairly low GPA and SAT scores.
 Jared then received a stake in his dad’s real-estate business.
 At the risk of being presumptuous, I think it is clear that his estimated $800 million net worth is many times higher than it would have been had he not inherited a real-estate empire.
 But the data suggest that the average parent—the one deciding, say, how much to read to their kids, rather than how many millions to give to Harvard—has limited effects on a kid’s education and income.